HammerLabML/java-median-relational-glvq/README.md

 ## License

 This documentation is licensed under the terms of the [creative commons attribution-shareAlike 4.0 international (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
-The code contained alongside this documentation is licensed unter the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+The code contained alongside this documentation is licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
 A copy of this license is contained in the `gpl-3.0.md` file alongside this README.